 Ciao!
 I am Samantha.
-I am a Global Experience intern in Milan for this summer!
+I am a Global Intern in Milan for this summer!
 I have already been here for a month now and have loved every minute of it!

 I thought I could share with you all a little bit about my first day here in Milan.
 Let's just say it was a very difficult morning...